lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         }
         ```

+        In the RCS logs you will see the content of the parsed JSON provided in "actionSource":

+        `RCS logs`

+        ```sh
+        ['scriptPath':'/opt/openicf/scripts/groovy/ScriptOnResourceScript.script-2.action-1.groovy']
+        ```

         In this way, "actionSource" could serve as a great tool for referencing local scripts that can be maintained as separate files under the RCS installation.
+If you don't need to define any (dynamic) content on IDM side, the "actionSource" key could contain just a string representing a path to a script file.

         > Note that in such case, the content of "actionSource" is NOT a script.
 If you attempt to evaluate it directly, you will get an error.
         >